kivra/pg_chameleon/README.rst

     :target: https://pypi.org/project/pg_chameleon

+* This is a fork from the canonical pg_chameleon repository.
+This fork adds support for Docker. *

 pg_chameleon is a MySQL to PostgreSQL replica system written in Python 3.
 The system use the library mysql-replication to pull the row images from MySQL which are stored into PostgreSQL as JSONB.
 A pl/pgsql function decodes the jsonb values and replays the changes against the PostgreSQL database.